Emute-Lab-Instruments/uSEQ/docs/useq.md

 ## `q0 <form>`

-Specify a function to run at the start of each quantum
+Specify a function to run at the start of each quantisation period (by default, each bar)

 ```
 (q0 (print bar))